 In this section we will describe how we use the LKF system to build a protocol for mediating the communications between a client, who already has some proof evidence in hand, and the kernel, (a.k.a. the proof checker).
-This protocol is the basis for the foundational proof certificates framework [13].
+This protocol is the basis for the foundational proof certificates framework [12].
 The key idea is to augment the LKF proof system as follows.

-• A proof certificate is threaded through every sequent and inference rule: these certificates are term structures that contain the client's proof evidence.
+- A proof certificate is threaded through every sequent and inference rule: these certificates are term structures that contain the client's proof evidence. - Additional premises are added to the LKF inference rules: these premises manipulate and extract information from proof certificates.